Rakovica | Belgrade Neighborhoods Names

 Like all other Belgrade municipalities, Rakovica consists of several distinct neighborhoods and quarters, whose names are familiar to almost everyone, but whose origins are known to few.

-Rakovica Monastery
+Manastir Rakovica

 Rakovica Monastery (PHOTO: Miomir Magdevski)